gbonomib/forecastarbitrage/README.md

 [![Binary Option Price Fluctuation | Arithmetic Brownial Motion][8]][8]

 The fluctuation of the forecast is completely insensitive to different values of volatility.
 The charts for different volatility *perfectly* overlaps.
-This is explained by observing that the volatility of the realized process `S` (i.e. the swings in the consensus) is the same as that employed. **Regardless from the volatility of the underlying process, the price of the binary option never converges to 50%** *This (still) invalidates assumption no.3*
+This is explained by observing that the volatility of the realized process `S` (i.e. the swings in the consensus) is the same as the one used to price the binary option. **Regardless from the volatility of the underlying process, the price of the binary option never converges to 50%** *This (still) invalidates assumption no.3*

 ---